-- b.
-Panel have 'send back' abilities aligned to UNC MR 9.3.1 & 9.3.2 (Consultation) as well as the ability to send for an additional consultation which will defer any vote in relation to support of implementation of recommendation until the next Panel, or 1st Panel no less than 5 Business Days after the Joint Office has received the relevant responses as requested by Panel. - 7-8.
-A representative of the submitting party must be present at each of the relevant Panels to present a summary of the request and answer any questions Panel may have. - 8-9.
-Panel members have discretion based on Panel majority to defer the vote to approve-recommend a derogation to a future Panel (excluding extraordinary Panel) for any applications with a large volume or of supporting nature, or more complex applications. - 9.10.
+- 8. A representative of the submitting party must be present at each of the relevant Panels to present a summary of the request and answer any questions Panel may have. - 9.
+Panel members have discretion based on Panel majority to defer the vote to approve recommend a derogation to a future Panel (excluding extraordinary Panel) for any applications with a large volume or of supporting nature, or more complex applications. - 10.
 Derogation requests require a unanimous Panel vote in support of implementation to be approved The Authority is the deciding body in relation to Derogation requests, with Panel voting to make a recommendation to them.
-The Authority can approve, reject, or send back a derogation request that has been sent to them by the Panel. - 40.11.
-The An approved derogation will take effect from the agreed date (no earlier than 46 days from date of decision the date of decision from The Authority), unless overruled by the Authority, or subject to an active appeal to the Authority, and subject to any conditions imposed - 41.12.
-Should a derogation request be rejected by Panely the Authority, then there is no right of appeal to Panel, nor can the A new application for the same derogation cannot be resubmitted without it containing material changes from, or having addressed the reason for the rejection of, the original application. - 13.
-Authority appeal process is aligned with Modification Rules (MR) 13.5 13.11

-- 14. Approved derogation requests will only be deemed to be valid once any other required and relevant licence, or mandated body, derogation has also been granted.
-HSE and other safety related derogationsHSEsafety related matters, as stated in, but not limited to, the derogation guidance document must be satisfactorily concluded must be approved before Panel is able to make a recommendation to The Authority - 15.
+The Authority can approve, reject, or send back a derogation request that has been sent to them by the Panel. - 11.
+The An approved derogation will take effect from the agreed date (no earlier than 16 days from date of decision the date of decision from The Authority), unless overruled by the Authority, or subject to an active appeal to the Authority, and subject to any conditions imposed - 12.
+Should a derogation request be rejected by Panely the Authority, then there is no right of appeal to Panel, nor can A new application for the same derogation cannot be submitted without it containing material changes from, or having addressed the reason for the rejection of, the original application. - 13.
+Authority appeal process is aligned with Modification Rules (MR) 13.5 13.11 - 14.
+Approved derogation requests will only be deemed to be valid once any other required and relevant licence, or mandated body, derogation has also been granted. safety related matters, as stated in, but not limited to, the derogation guidance document must be satisfactorily concluded before Panel is able to make a recommendation to The Authority - 15.
 A derogation must contain either a fixed end date, or contain a backstop date: at either point the derogation will cease to be valid.
-The Authority have the ability to impose their own backstop date, in which case this will supersede any stipulated end or backstop date provided by the proposer.

-- 16. Where a derogation is subject to additional approvals being granted in order to be valid, or does not have a fixed start date in the application: Once the confirmed derogation start date is known (at which point the derogation must be a valid) the proposer shall provide at least 16 working days notice of the start date - 14.
-Where a derogation is approved for a stated length, with an unfixed start date, or is subject to only being applicable should derogations, also being granted, it is in the gift of the Authority to impose a backstop date.
-After the UNC derogation has been approved, the start date of the actual derogation within this period will be confirmed by the UNC Panel following consultation with the applicant and Code Administrator.
-This date will then be communicated to all relevant parties, including Ofgem, and published on the website no later than 16 working days before it is due to commence. - 17.
-Should the derogation have either a fixed start or end date, or a backstop date be imposed as per BR4315 or BR16, and the derogation remain unable to be implemented, the derogation will be
+The Authority have the ability to impose their own backstop date, in which case this will supersede any stipulated end or backstop date provided by the proposer. - 16.
+Where a derogation is subject to additional approvals being granted in order to be valid, or does not have a fixed start date in the application: Once the confirmed derogation start date is known (at which point the derogation must be a valid) the proposer shall provide at least 16 working days notice of the start date - 17.
+Should the derogation have either a fixed start or end date, or a backstop date be imposed as per BR15 or BR16, and the derogation remain unable to be implemented, the derogation will be deemed to have fallen away at this point and therefore may no longer be used.
+Where a derogation is approved for a stated length, with an unfixed start date, or is dependent on items as per the above business rule, this will be granted with a backstop date.
+The start date of the actual derogation within this period will be confirmed by the UNC Panel following consultation with the applicant and Code Administrator after the granting of the derogation has occurred.
+This date will be communication to all relevant parties, including Ofgem, and published on the website no later than 16 working days before it is due to commence. - 18.
+A notice of approval or rejection of Derogation, will be issued to the applying party as soon as practicable.